LLNL/lbann/docs/callbacks/summarize_images.rst

 + Name of image source layer.
 Defined in the Python Front end.

-  .. note:: *For the autoencoder strategy, the image source layer
+  .. note:: *For the track-sample-ids strategy, the image source layer
             must be the reconstruction layer or the dropout layer.*

   .. code-block:: c